For San Diego Superior Court staff or landlords who do not have access to an application to check the status of an application.

-The City of Chula Vista’s Emergency Rental Assistance Program (ERAP) helps eligible households in the City of Chula Vista who have been financially impacted by the COVID-19 pandemic.
+The City of Chula Vista's Emergency Rental Assistance Program (ERAP) helps eligible households in the City of Chula Vista who have been financially impacted since the onset of the COVID-19 pandemic.
 The program provides payment assistance for renters who need help with rent and utilities.
-The City of Chula Vista is receiving funds from the United States Department of Treasury (federal award number ERA0131) and the State of California Department of Housing and Community Development.
+The City of Chula Vista is receiving funds from the United States Department of Treasury (federal award numbers ERA01031, ERAE0061, ERAE0307) and the State of California Department of Housing and Community Development.
 The program is being administered by SBCS.

 Applications are currently being accepted.

-Please visit chulavistaca.gov/tenanthelp or chulavistaerap.com/covid-19-emergency-rental-assistance-program-erap for general information about the program.
+Please visit sbcssandiego.org for general information about the program.

-SBCS will prioritize applications based on the household income and employment status.
+SBCS will first prioritize applications which are behind on rent, and based on the household income and employment status.
+Within priority groups, applications will be processed on a first-come, first-served basis.

 To be eligible for the program, households must meet all of the following criteria: